 - Physical therapy: Emerson Hospital offers specialized spine physical therapy in both Concord and Westford.

 - Medication, including anti-inflammatories (NSAIDs), analgesics, muscle relaxants, oral steroids, nerve pain medication

 Spine injections may be recommended to address pain that is resistant to more conservative treatment.
 These procedures typically use steroid/cortisone as a strong anti-inflammatory injected directly into the area causing pain, and are performed under real-time X-ray called fluoroscopy for precision placement.

 When spinal surgery is indicated

-The physiatrists in the Emerson Spine Center—medical doctors who specialize in physical and rehabilitation medicine—are highly trained to identify those patients whose spinal condition requires surgery.
+The physiatrists in the Emerson Spine Program — medical doctors who specialize in physical and rehabilitation medicine — are highly trained to identify those patients whose spinal condition requires surgery.
 When spinal surgery

-is required, they’ll expedite consultation with the surgical team.
-Emerson’s Spine Center works closely with neurosurgeons at the respected Lahey Clinic.
+is required, they will expedite consultation with the surgical team.

-As a new Spine Center patient, you will be evaluated by Arthur Lee, M.D.
+As a new patient, you will be evaluated by Arthur Lee, DO

-For your convenience and timely scheduling, the Spine Center offers evening and weekend hours.
+For your convenience and timely scheduling, the Emerson Spine Program offers evening and weekend hours.